GOES 11

 GOES-11, known as GOES-L before becoming operational, is an American weather satellite, which is part of the US National Oceanic and Atmospheric Administration's Geostationary Operational Environmental Satellite system.
-It was launched in 2000, and operated at the GOES-WEST position, providing coverage of the west coast of the United States, until December 6, 2011.
+It was launched in 2000, and operated at the GOES-WEST position, providing coverage of the west coast of the United States until providing its last image on December 6, 2011, and being decommissioned on December 16, 2011.

 Launch

 GOES-L was launched aboard an International Launch Services Atlas IIA rocket, flying from Space Launch Complex 36A at the Cape Canaveral Air Force Station.
 The launch occurred at 07:07 UTC on 3 May.
 The launch was originally scheduled for 15 March 1999, however it was delayed to allow the Eutelsat W3 satellite to be launched first.
 Following this, it was rescheduled for 15 May.
 On 30 April, the Centaur upper stage of a Titan IV(401)B failed during the launch of USA-143.
 Since a version of the Centaur was also used on the Atlas II, the launch of GOES-L was delayed a week to ensure that the same problem would not affect its launch.
 Less than five days after the Titan failure, a Delta III failed to launch Orion 3.
 The failure occurred during the second stage restart, and as the Delta III and Atlas II both used RL10 engines on their second stages, this resulted in a further delay.